 Manufacturers advise that the following antidepressants should be avoided while breastfeeding: doxepin; phenelzine, isocarboxazid, moclobemide; citalopram, escitalopram, fluoxetine, fluvoxamine, sertraline; duloxetine, venlafaxine; flupentixol, mirtazapine, reboxetine, and agomelatine.

 Mood stabilisers, such as lithium, should also be avoided while breastfeeding.

 Sleeping pills and tranqullisers

-If lack of sleep has become a habit you can’t break, your doctor may consider prescribing sleeping pills to help you.
+If lack of sleep has become a habit you cannot break, your doctor may consider prescribing sleeping pills to help you.
 Any sleeping pills should be taken for brief periods only, and preferably not for several nights in a row, in order to avoid becoming dependent on them.

-They should not be taken if you are breastfeeding because they are excreted in breast milk, and are absorbed by the baby.
+They should not be taken if you are breastfeeding because they are excreted in breast milk, and are then absorbed by the baby.

 You may also be taking other medication for a mental health problem or physical condition.
 These can sometimes interact with drugs the doctor may wish to prescribe for postnatal depression.
 All drugs should be used with caution.
 Talk to your doctor if you need more advice about a particular drug or combination of drugs.

 Electroconvulsive therapy (ECT)